 Science Creates Outreach

-To date, we have had 1,500 schoolchildren visit Unit DX through our Outreach programme.
+To date, we have had 1,500 schoolchildren visit our first incubator through our Outreach programme.
 We create a unique learning environment with immersive tours, hands-on workshops and interactive lessons with scientists.
-This will expand with a dedicated outreach lab space at Unit DY which means that once the building is full, we will still have a space to welcome local learners.
+This will expand with a dedicated outreach lab space at Old Street which means that once the building is full, we will still have a space to welcome local learners.

 Our mission is to provide an ecosystem of incubators, investment and a network that enables scientific discoveries to have real, global impact.